oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/select-aggregate.png " ")

     b) In the **Aggregate** dialog, select **Sum** for Function, **Available Budget** for Column.
-Click **Apply** to add the aggregation at the end of the last column of the report
+Click **Apply** to add the aggregation at the end of the last Column of the report

     ![](images/create-aggregate1.png " ")

-    c) The aggregate function is applied on the column.
-Notice that the sum of **Available Budget** is displayed at the end of the report under the column.
-Navigate till the last page to view the sum.
+    c) The aggregate function is applied to the Column.
+Notice that the sum of **Available Budget** is displayed at the end of the report under the Column.
+Navigate to the last page to view the sum.

     ![](images/run-ir3.png " ")

-8. In the report, suppose you want to include **Cost** calculated with tax.
+8. In the report, you want to include **Cost** calculated with tax.
 The computation you want to make is **Cost * 1.05**.
 You create a computed column in the interactive report.

     a) Select **Actions** > **Data** > **Compute**.